A healthy home is a happy home. Well...maybe that's not a guarantee. But a healthy home is a healthy home and that's important in its own right.

 Use Low Pile Rugs

-Carpets and rugs can harbour dust and allergens, even when vacuumed regularly.
+Carpets and rugs can harbor dust and allergens, even when vacuumed regularly.
 The best way to fight this is to choose a rug with a low pile.
 Flatweave rugs are great options because it's tough for tiny particles to settle in and they're easy to clean.
 (They're also a decorator's dream because they're full of color and pattern!).
-If you think you'll miss the softness of cushy rugs underfoot and you don't want to opt for a low pile rug, at least choose something made of natural fibres such as cotton or wool as they are easier to clean than synthetic fibres and they won't off-gas any harmful chemicals.
+If you think you'll miss the softness of cushy rugs underfoot and you don't want to opt for a low pile rug, at least choose something made of natural fibers such as cotton or wool as they are easier to clean than synthetic fibers and they won't off-gas any harmful chemicals.

 Take Your Shoes Off

-Without a doubt one of the easiest ways you can help your house be healthier is to remove your shoes before coming inside.
+Without a doubt, one of the easiest ways you can help your house be healthier is to remove your shoes before coming inside.

 We track all sorts of dirt and germs on the bottom of our shoes, so it makes sense to take them off and not track everything through the house!
 Keep a pair of slippers in your entryway so you can easily slip them on, or go barefoot if you prefer.
 As long as you're not bringing in the dirt you're helping to make your house a little healthier.
-And every little bit help!
+And every little bit helps!